algosup/2024-2025-project-3-quickest-path-team-2/documents/technical/technical_specification.md

 ### 10.2.
 Data Validation

-When CSV[^1] provided we have to make different checks to ensure the data are correct and usable and follows the connectivity check rules.
+When CSV provided we have to make different checks to ensure the data are correct and usable and follows the connectivity check rules.
 We also have to check if the data provided is a Directed Acyclic Graph (DAG[^8]) to ensure the algorithm will work properly.

 #### 10.2.1.
 Loops